DAERA Marine and Fisheries Division main areas of work are detailed under the following themes:

 This dynamic area supports tourism, agriculture, recreation, aquaculture, inshore fisheries, industry, commercial harbours and quays, as well as being used for waste disposal and power generation.

-For any additional information, please contact Marine Environment Division.
+For any additional information, please contact Marine and Fisheries Division.